MorrisMA/Chameleon/README.md

 is a leader, the Chameleon is provided as an open hardware platform.
 The schematics and BOMs are freely available as PDFs.

 The Chameleon board is primarily intended to be a slave device in an Arduino project.
 It specifically provides a number of interfaces between an Arduino base board and the Chameleon for this purpose (see above).
 It is envisioned that a Chameleon equipped with the XC3S50A FPGA will not contain a soft-core processor (as demonstrated in this project).
-With an XC3S50A FPGA, the board is best suited as a dual-channel bufferred interface for industrial automa- tion interfaces such as Modbus.
-The user/integrator is free to configure the much lower cost XC3S50A FPGA to use the external SRAM as a deep RAM-based FIFO, and to provide an I2C, SPI, or UART slave interface in order to inter- face the Chameleon to the Arduino base board.
+With an XC3S50A FPGA, the board is best suited as a dual-channel bufferred interface for industrial automation interfaces such as Modbus.
+The user/integrator is free to configure the much lower cost XC3S50A FPGA to use the external SRAM as a deep RAM-based FIFO, and to provide an I2C, SPI, or UART slave interface in order to interface the Chameleon to the Arduino base board.

 With a XC3S200A FPGA, the Chameleon board can be used as a slave or a master device.
 As a slave device, a Chameleon board equipped with an XC3S200A FPGA